-New Delhi, July 30: Narayanswamy Srinivasan, president of the Board of Control for Cricket in India (BCCI), Tuesday said he "will attend" the crucial working committee meeting slated for Friday here without elaborating whether he would chair it or not.
+New Delhi, July 30 (IANS) Narayanswamy Srinivasan, president of the Board of Control for Cricket in India (BCCI), Tuesday said he "will attend" the crucial working committee meeting slated for Friday here without elaborating whether he would chair it or not.

 "I will attend Friday's meeting," Srinivasan replied to IANS in a firm tone.